cgoldberg/python-unittest-tutorial/README.md

 FAILED (failures=1, errors=1)
 ```

-In the example above, `testFail()` fails and the traceback shows the line with the failure code.
+In the example above, `test_fail()` fails and the traceback shows the line with the failure code.
 It is up to the person reading the test output to look at the code to figure out the semantic meaning of the failed test, though.
-To make it easier to understand the nature of a test failure, the `fail*()` and `assert*()` methods all accept an argument msg, which can be used to produce a more detailed error message.
+To make it easier to understand the nature of a test failure, the `assert*()` methods all accept an argument `msg`, which can be used to produce a more detailed error message.

 ```python
 import unittest